 Permanent Partial Disability (PPD) payments are paid to injured workers with permanent impairments, but who are still able to work in some capacity.
 Once a workers compensation claim has been accepted, a worker can request installment payments or a lump sum payout of PPD benefits.
 If installment payments are selected, they are usually paid until the worker reaches 70 years of age.
 If a lump sum payout is selected, the following restrictions apply:

 - Injuries on or after July 1, 2017 – If the worker’s disability rating is higher than 30 percent, the worker can receive the value of a 30 percent disability rating in a lump sum.
 The award for disability beyond the 30 percent will be paid in installments.

-In Nevada, any portion of a lump sum PPD award is reduced to its present value using the state discount rate of 6 percent.
+In Nevada, any portion of a lump sum PPD award is reduced to its present value using the Division of Industrial Relations (DIR) present value table.
+That table is statutorily mandated to be updated every July, based on the US 30 year treasury bond rates, and the current social security mortality rates.
 This is based on the concept that a dollar received today is more valuable than dollars received in the future.